account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 //================================================================================================
 10.hasOne/hasMany relation

+#Main difference between hasOne/hasMany vs belongsTo: (if table 'X' primary ID is used in other table as ordinary table, then 'X' model hasOne/hasMany)
+  belongsTo and belongsToMany - you're telling Laravel that this table holds the foreign key that connects it to the other table. hasOne and hasMany - you're telling Laravel that this table does not have the foreign key.

 10.1 hasOne relation
   1.Specify hasOne method in parent model  =>
       public function authorName(){return $this->hasOne('App\users', 'id', 'wpBlog_author')->withDefault(['name' => 'Unknown']);      //$this->belongsTo('App\modelName', 'foreign_key_that_table', 'parent_id_this_table');}